 Australia has always been an iconic cricketing destination.
 The Indians, in particular, have witnessed some of the most memorable victories on Australian soil.
 Both teams enjoy a rich cricketing history.
-A history that has seen the Tendulkars and the Pontings score mammoth double centuries.
 Encounters between the two sides are termed as high-voltage and are known to grab a lot of eyeballs across the globe.
 While the Indian team under Virat Kohli looks to create history by registering its first series win on Australian soil, let us go back in time a bit in order to revisit one of the greatest partnerships of all time.

-The first day of the test match saw the sun shining brightly over the Adelaide over.
-The Indian pace battery faced an acid test against a formidable Australian batting line-up.
+The first day of the Test match saw the sun shining brightly over the Adelaide Oval.
+The Indian pace battery faced an acid Test against a formidable Australian batting line-up.
 A hard and dry batting strip greeted the Aussies after they had elected to bat first after winning the toss.

 The second day saw the Aussie tail frustrating the Indian bowlers.
-40 odd runs scored by Jason Gillespie Australia’s first innings total went beyond the 550-run mark.
+Forty-odd runs scored by Jason Gillespie Australia’s first innings total went beyond the 550-run mark.
 The alarm bells had started ringing for the Indians.

 The Indians let the bat do the talking